 "Pulse.
 Heartbeat.
 Rhythm.
 Flow.
 These words describe the moments of creative energy that spark inspiration turning an idea into form.
 From a thought to a thread, from a concept to a cloth, we pull from our imaginations to create tangible objects.
 Through skill, time, patience and intuition, we tap into the vitality of making; of creatingthe flow, the rhythm, the heartbeat, the pulse."
 Pulse Statement - May 9th 2015

 Threads is the student Creative Direction team through the School of Human Ecology at University of Wisconsin-Madison to put on a Fashion Show to showcase students designs in the Textile and Fashion Design program.
 Throughout this event, I had the opportunity to take on the lead role for the Graphic Design team and Creative Direction.
 I managed and created all graphics needed for PR and the day of the show.
 During performance day I lead in creating an experience for our guests outside the performance space by working with ticketing and sales.
 I curated an environment of positive hospitality and acted efficiently where needed to enhance the overall show experience.

-Another area of passion is giving.
+One of my favorite passions is the art of giving.
 "Amor del Mundo Fashion Show" I organized and facilitated with the help and sponsorship by Studio Quest Salon.
 Our mission was to raise money for the Wild Coast Rural School Project in South Africa.

 Designs by Daisy Lopez Designs, Emily Sugars and pieces selected from Studio Quest Boutique were debuted along with beer, wine and hors d'oeuvres donated by local Madison restaurants.